TPTP Documents File: SZSOntology

 + TautologousConclusionContradictoryAxioms (TCA):

-No interpretations are models of Ax, and
+No interpretations are models of Ax, and all interpretations are models of C.

 - See TautologousConclusion and SatisfiableConclusionContradictoryAxioms.